-Click play to hear the most recent episode of my podcast, Disability, Movement, Etcetera.
-Every other Monday, my cohost and I have conversations about our built world at the intersection of disability, sport, and justice.
+Click play below to hear the most recent episode of my podcast, Disability, Movement, Etcetera.
+Every other Monday, my cohost and I have conversations about our built world at the intersection of disability, sport, and broader culture..
 Listen to past and future episodes just about anywhere you can find podcasts!

 The above represents only some of my scholarly work, specifically that from the past year.
 Use the links to see a larger sample of my scholarship or dig into my entire portfolio.